-IP Centrex feature management
+PBX feature management

-Convenient and efficient service provisioning is very important when you are managing an IP Centrex/hosted IP PBX environment with tens or even hundreds of IP phones.
-If you need to change a certain parameter (e.g. CLI number for outgoing calls) for all IP phones, you will naturally want to avoid a situation in which you have to change this parameter manually for every account.
+Convenient and efficient service provisioning is very important when you are managing a cloud PBX (hosted PBX) environment with tens or even hundreds of IP phones.
+If you need to change a certain parameter (e.g., CLI number for outgoing calls) for all IP phones, you will naturally want to avoid a situation in which you have to change this parameter manually for every account.